szaumoor/ZSTweaks/ZSTweaks/README.md

 I think this makes this spell quite more useful, although perhaps it's too powerful like that if used against some enemies.
 I like this tweak, but I'll use the spell judiciously (perhaps not mazing dragons, for example).
 Additionally, Minotaurs are immune to it, same as IWDEE.

-**Component 407** Make BGEE's Imp have 12 HP like the other familiars
+**Component 407** Make base Imp Familiars have 12/24 HP like the other familiars

 This allows you to be Lawful Evil and enjoy the same amount of HP bonus as other alignments.
-This is standardized in BG2EE.
-I see no reason there should be a bias against the familiar Imp in BGEE.
+I see no reason there should be a bias against the Imp familiar.

 **Component 410:** Make Horrid Wilting actually be more effective against plants and Water Elementals and increase minimum damage